Jakob-Bach/Alternative-Feature-Selection/README.md

 1) Create the feature selector (our code contains four different ones).
 2) Set the dataset:
     - feature-part and prediction target separated, train-test split
     - data types: `DataFrame` and `Series` from `pandas`
 3) Run the search for alternatives:
     - Method name determines whether sequential or simultaneous search is run.
     - `k` determines the number of features to be selected.
     - `num_alternatives` determines ... you can guess what.
     - `tau_abs` determines by how many features the feature sets should differ.
-     You can also provide a relative value as `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
+      You can also provide a relative value (from the interval `[0,1]`) via `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).

 ```python
 import afs